eliminaterabies/pipeline/README.md

 ## Working on the pipeline

+You should be able to edit any of the R scripts listed in the

 ## Editing the report

 You should be able to edit report.rmd in a straightforward manner in rstudio or any text editor.
 There are probably issues that will arise if and when we start working on other branches.